f5alliances/f5_sandbox/README.md

 - to find automation solutions for common customer use-cases.

 ## How to use?
+To get the Automation Sandbox setup there are two options:
+1. Use the [Docker container](https://github.com/f5alliances/f5_provisioner/tree/master/docker) to provision the sandbox.
+This is the easiest way and therefore preferred.
-Follow [F5 Ansible AWS Provisioner](https://github.com/f5alliances/f5_provisioner/blob/master/provisioner/README.md) for detailed steps to spin up and tear down the sandbox infrastructure using provisioner
+2. Setup your own Linux distro and follow [F5 Ansible AWS Provisioner](https://github.com/f5alliances/f5_provisioner/blob/master/provisioner/README.md) for detailed steps to spin up and tear down the sandbox infrastructure using provisioner

+## Next Step
+Once you have setup the sandbox you can move forward and start with the [Ansible 101](https://github.com/f5alliances/ansible-use-cases-101) training.

 ## Support
 This project is a community effort to promote Network and Security automation and is maintained by F5 BD.
 For any feature requests or issues, feel free to open an [issue](https://github.com/f5alliances/f5_provisioner/issues) and we will give our best effort to address it.